 The distinguished surname Derobreda is a proud sign of a rich and ancient ancestry.
 The original bearer of the name Derobreda, which is a local surname, once lived, held land, or was born in the beautiful region of Spain.
 In Spain, hereditary surnames were adopted according to fairly general rules and, during the late Middle Ages, names that were derived from localities became increasingly widespread.
 Local names originally denoted the proprietorship of the village or estate.
 The Derobreda family originally lived in the village named Robles, which was located in the judicial district of Murias in the province of Leon.
 This place-name was originally derived from the Spanish word robles, which means oak, and it indicates that the originally bearer of this name resided near oak trees.

 Early Origins of the Derobreda family

 The surname Derobreda was first found in Castile, in north central Spain.

 Important Dates for the Derobreda family

 This web page shows only a small excerpt of our Derobreda research.
 Another 97 words (7 lines of text) covering the years 1181, 1527, 1585 and 1857 are included under the topic Early Derobreda History in all our PDF Extended History products and printed products wherever possible.

 Derobreda Spelling Variations

 Spelling variations of this family name include: Robles, de Robles, Roble, Robleda, Robledo, de Robledo, Robledano, Robledillo, de Robledillo, Robreño, Robreno, Robreda, de Robreda, Robredo, de Robredo, Robredillo and many more.

 Early Notables of the Derobreda family (pre 1700)

 Notable bearers of the family name Derobreda were Caspar de Robles or Gaspard di Robles (1527-1585), also known as Billy in Artois, Stadholder of Friesland and Groningen at the beginning of the Eighty Years' War; sixteenth century Spanish theologian Juan Robles; Agustín de Robles, seventeenth century Governor of Río de...
-Another 50 words (4 lines of text) are included under the topic Early Derobreda Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Derobreda family